ucsb-cs156/w24/lab/jpa00.md

 We want to encourage you to try to complete this lab on your own machine if possible.
 Installing a Java 17 environment on your own machine will make everything else in the course a lot easier; while this simple "Hello World" type assignment can be easily done on CSIL, working with full stack webapps on CSIL can be awkward, at best.

+# Why so picky about the version?

+To be honest, for this first lab, the version probably doesn't matter.

+But later in the course, we'll be dealing with the Spring framework, which is a very complex Java framework with dozens of external dependencies.
+In this case, version matters a lot!

+Most large Java frameworks only target *Long Term Support (LTS)* versions of Java, not intermediate versions.
+That means Java 8, 11, or 17.
+Versions such as 18, 19, or 20 may have incompatibilities that are not well documented or understood, and result in obscure, difficult to resolve bugs.

+The next Java LTS version will be Java 21 which is scheduled for Fall 2023; it may take some time after that version is released for Spring to be ready to move to it.
+So I expect we'll be using Java 17 for this course at least through Fall 2023.

 # How to install Java 17 and Maven on your own machine

-Note: these instructions were current as of S22.
+Note: these instructions were current as of F22.
 Things change every quarter&mdash;sometimes even from day to day&mdash;and the only way we find out is when students try things and tell us.
 (We don't have the bandwidth to try all of the instructions on every possible OS version combination.)

 * For MacOS, this is fairly straightfoward; see instructions [here](https://ucsb-cs156.github.io/s23/info/software/).
 If you need help, ask on the `#help-macos` channel on the Slack.
 * For Windows, we recommend installing the Windows Subsystem for Linux (WSL), and then following the instructions for installation of Java 17 from [this page](https://ucsb-cs156.github.io/s23/info/software/).